 Although dental implant surgery (DIS) has a high success rate and may be good for some people, it is not suitable for everyone.
 It also has the potential to cause long-term complications.

-This article outlines the potential complications and long-term issues that can arise as a result of DIS.
+This article outlines the potential complications and long-term issues that can result from DIS.
 It also provides information on implant success rates, aftercare, and recovery time.